Modern Slavery is Never Out of FashionChild Labour in the Clothing Industry

 As Josephine Moulds wrote in the Guardian : “One of the biggest challenges in tackling child labour in the fashion supply chain is the complex supply chain for each garment.
 Even when brands have strict guidelines in place for suppliers, work often gets sub-contracted to other factories that the buyer may not even know about.”
 Sofie Ovaa, global campaign coordinator of Stop Child Labour, told Moulds that “companies that sell their products in Europe and the US have no clue where the textiles are sourced.”

 In 2019 the National reported on how the garment supply chain “is infamous for its complexity”.
-“A Behind the Barcodes report in 2015 documenting that 75% of 219 brands surveyed did not know the source of all their fabrics and inputs, and only half could trace where their products were cut and sewed,” explained reporter Sass Brown.
+“A Baptist World’s Aids Behind the Barcode report in 2015 documenting that 75% of 219 brands surveyed did not know the source of all their fabrics and inputs, and only half could trace where their products were cut and sewed,” explained reporter Sass Brown.

 Tackling child labour is further complicated by the fact it is just a symptom of larger problems.
 Where there is extreme poverty, there will be children willing to work cheaply and susceptible to being tricked into dangerous or badly paid work.